hodgettsp/ces_data/paper.md

 The `cesR` package is important because it makes working with Canadian Election Study survey datasets easier.
 By circumventing the need to find, download, and read in a dataset, `cesR` removes the requirement of setting a working directory thereby making the process of setting up a data file for use in R much easier.
 This makes working between computers easier, meaning that R projects can easily be shared between team members without the concern of a file being properly read or code not working due to different working directories.
 Additionally, by creating a subset of the CES 2019 online survey through a built-in function call, the `cesR` provides educators with an important tool that can be used to aid in the teaching of the statistical exploration of survey data.

 Our package is functionally complimentary to working in RStudio by minimizing the number of steps required to load in a dataset and removing the need of storing data files.
 Furthermore, the `cesR` package complements the work being done in the R community by building on the work being done through other R packages that pull in survey data such as `dataverse` (Leeper, 2017) and `cancensus` (von Bergmann et al., 2020).
+Addtionally, this package follows other R packages in making access to data easier.
+Packages such as, `opendatatoronto` (Gelfand, 2020), `Lahman` (Friendly et al., 2020), `fueleconomy` (Wickham, 2020), and `nasaweather` (Wickham, 2014).
+As such, the `cesR` package contributes to an existing community *(not the right word but too tired to think of the right one)* of R packages that makes accessing various types of data in R easier.

 # Functions